anishdutta/C19Watcher/README.md

   #### c)Temperature Detection Using Thermal Integration

+   Temperature Detection model aims to use thermal imaging as a  means to calculate a person's Temperature and if it is more than normal temperature authorities will be alerted.

-   This module is under progress...
+   This model is under progress....